Staff Profile: Prof. Richard Billingham

 Richard was the first recipient of the Deutsche Borse Photography Prize 1997 and was nominated for the Turner Prize 2001.
 He has been with the University of Gloucestershire since 2006.

-London Critics Film Awards nomination for Breakthrough British/Irish Filmmaker (Philip French Award) 2020; European Discovery 2019 Prix FRIPESCI Nomination; European Parliament Lux Film Prize Official Selection 2019; BAFTA Nomination Best Debut Feature 2019; Screen International Nomination Best Film of the Year 2019; Grand Prix City of Luxembourg Film Festival 2019; Best Film Vilnius Film Festival 2019; Best Feature Film Award Subversive Film Festival Croatia 2019; SIGNIS Award, ADF Cinematography Award and Best Actress Award Buenos Aires International Festival of Independent Cinema 2019; Jury Prize and TV Broadcasting Rights Award Brussels International Film Festival 2019; Best Feature Film 16th Yerevan International Film Festival Armenia 2019; Douglas Hickox Award 2018; IWC Schaffhausen Award 2018; Special Mention Locarno Film Festival 2018; Golden Alexander Award Best Film Thessaloniki Film Festival 2018; Grand Jury Award Best Director Lisbon and Sintra Film Festival 2018; Grand Jury Award Seville Film Festival 2018; Silver Star Award for Narrative Film El Gouna Film Festival Egypt 2018; Best Film & Best Actress, Batumi International Art House Film Festival 2018; Special Mention Festival Du Nouveau Cinema Montreal 2018; Wakelin Award Glynn Vivian Art Gallery Swansea 2018; Creative Wales Award 2017; Leverhulme Fellowship 2016; DACs Art360 Award 2016; Panavision/Air France prize FidMarseille International Film Festival 2014; Artist-in-Residence Programme National Art School Sydney 2012; Power of Art Artists Commission BBC & Arts Council of England 2006; Artist-in-Residence VIVID Birmingham 2004; Prince of Wales Bursary for the Arts Athens 2003; Sargant Fellowship British School at Rome 2002; Glen Dimplex Artist Award Shortlist Dublin 2001; Artists Work Programme Irish Museum Modern Art 2001; Turner Prize shortlist 2001; Special Jury Prize Diaganale Festival of Austrian Film 1999; Deutsche Börse Photography Prize 1997; Felix H Man Memorial Prize 1995
+London Critics Film Awards nomination for Breakthrough British/Irish Filmmaker (Philip French Award) 2020; European Discovery 2019 Prix FRIPESCI Nomination; European Parliament Lux Film Prize Official Selection 2019; BAFTA Nomination Best Debut Feature 2019; Screen International Nomination Best Film of the Year 2019; Grand Prix City of Luxembourg Film Festival 2019; Best Film Vilnius Film Festival 2019; Best Feature Film Award Subversive Film Festival Croatia 2019; SIGNIS Award, ADF Cinematography Award and Best Actress Award Buenos Aires International Festival of Independent Cinema 2019; Jury Prize and TV Broadcasting Rights Award Brussels International Film Festival 2019; Best Feature Film 16th Yerevan International Film Festival Armenia 2019; Best Picture Not Released in 2018 International Cinephile Society Awards 2019, Douglas Hickox Award for Best Debut Director London Independent Film Awards 2018; IWC Schaffhausen Award 2018; Special Mention Locarno Film Festival 2018; Golden Alexander Award Best Film Thessaloniki Film Festival 2018; Grand Jury Award Best Director Lisbon and Sintra Film Festival 2018; Grand Jury Award Seville Film Festival 2018; Silver Star Award for Narrative Film El Gouna Film Festival Egypt 2018; Best Film & Best Actress, Batumi International Art House Film Festival 2018; Special Mention Festival Du Nouveau Cinema Montreal 2018; Wakelin Award Glynn Vivian Art Gallery Swansea 2018; Creative Wales Award 2017; Leverhulme Fellowship 2016; DACs Art360 Award 2016; Panavision/Air France prize FidMarseille International Film Festival 2014; Artist-in-Residence Programme National Art School Sydney 2012; Power of Art Artists Commission BBC & Arts Council of England 2006; Artist-in-Residence VIVID Birmingham 2004; Prince of Wales Bursary for the Arts Athens 2003; Sargant Fellowship British School at Rome 2002; Glen Dimplex Artist Award Shortlist Dublin 2001; Artists Work Programme Irish Museum Modern Art 2001; Turner Prize shortlist 2001; Special Jury Prize Diaganale Festival of Austrian Film 1999; Deutsche Börse Photography Prize 1997; Felix H Man Memorial Prize 1995

-Richard brings direct experience to his teaching from his own photography, video and film making practice as well as industry experience in working with galleries, publishers and producers.
+Richard teaches on the BA and MA Photography courses and is a PhD secondary supervisor.
+He is committed to students reaching their full potential and brings direct experience from his own photography, video and film making practice as well as industry experience in working with galleries, publishers and producers.

 Richard’s practice encompasses landscape, portraiture, documentary and narrative story - telling and is exhibited in galleries, published in books, screened in cinema and broadcast on TV.
 It is based on the close observation of everyday life together with extensive research.
 The realism and humanity of the work often stir strong emotions in viewers.